News and Announcements

 Brent Peyton, affiliate faculty member with Microbiology & Immunology, and Director of the Thermal Biology Institute, will co-teach teach the new undergraduate course, Extreme Microbiology in Yellowstone, starting fall semester 2017.
 This opportunity for undergraduates was made possible in thanks to a $1 million grant from the W.M.
 Keck Foundation.
 In this course students will have the opportunity to combine both field and lab study to learn about extremophiles, and how they interact with their environments.

 October 2016: Ross Carlson Awarded U.S. Army Research Office Grant

 Ross Carlson, an associate professor in the Department of Chemical and Biological Engineering, and an affiliate faculty member with Microbiology & Immunology, will research the role different species of bacteria play in microbial communities.
 This research has the potential to impact society by creating new strategies for liquid fuel production and improving outcomes for wounded soldiers.

 September 2016: Jovanka Voyich Honored with Distinguished Faculty Award from College of Agriculture

-Michael Coryell received the NIH's Ruth L. Kirschstein Individual Predoctoral National Research Service Award that will provide him with mentored research training and support his study of the role microbes found in the human gut play in protecting humans from poisoning.
+Michael Coryell, of the Walk Lab, received the NIH's Ruth L. Kirschstein Individual Predoctoral National Research Service Award that will provide him with mentored research training and support his study of the role microbes found in the human gut play in protecting humans from poisoning.

 September 2016: Young Lab's Yellowstone National Park Research Draws Widespead Attention